Our Team

 tomgordon@mymemorybright.com

-Faculty emeritus at Northwestern Michigan College.
-Tom teaches Western Civilization and American History.
+Retired faculty emeritus at Northwestern Michigan College.
+Tom tought Western Civilization and American History.
 He does his part to keep Mark employed by occasionally throwing a project his direction and hoping it turns out alright.
 Tom earned his BA in history and philosophy at California Polytechnic State University and his MA in history at Fort Hays State University in Kansas.
 He has worked at NMC since 1997.
 In his off time, Tom is fishing, reading, and napping.

 John Velis